'Often mistrusted': stats watchdog criticises UK COVID-19 test data

-Criticism from the independent UKSA is likely to add to questions surrounding the government's handling of a pandemic that has killed almost 50,000 people in the United Kingdom.
-"The secretary of state (of health) has spoken to Sir David and reiterated his department's commitment to continuing to work closely with the UK Statistics Authority to address their concerns," a spokesman for Prime Minister Boris Johnson said.
+Criticism from the independent UKSA is likely to add to questions surrounding the government's handling of a pandemic that has killed almost 50,000 people in the United Kingdom, according to a Reuters tally of official data sources.
+"I spoke to David Norgrove today... and we'll be working with them to make sure that these statistics are constantly improved," Hancock told reporters.

-In his response, Norgrove said he warmly welcomed Hancock's support for high quality data.
+In his response, Norgrove said he warmly welcomed Hancock's support.
 "But the testing statistics still fall well short of its expectations," Norgrove said.

 - READ MORE ON: